Political positions of Javier Milei: Abortion and euthanasia

 Milei opposes both abortion and euthanasia, grounding his views in propertarian terms, as he sees them as violating the non-aggression principle.
-He considers abortion to be a violation of property rights and equates it with theft.
+He considers abortion to be a violation of property rights, and equates it with theft.
 Milei holds that abortion is morally indefensible, even in cases of rape, and supports it only when the mother's life is endangered.
 He plans to hold a referendum on Argentina's 2020 abortion legalization law, and has indicated he would support its repeal.
 He has stated that his opposition to abortion is based on what he said is an "unrestricted right to life".
 Arguing about the beginning of human personhood, he said that human life begins at conception.

 LGBTQ rights and issues

 Milei is indifferent to same-sex marriage; he sees marriage as a contract, and is opposed to it as an institution.
 He has also stated that homosexuality is a "personal choice", and is not a disease, saying that he would respect any type of consensual sex, hyperbolically including sex with an elephant.

 On the topic of transgender rights, Milei has stated that he "does not care" about gender identification "as long as you do not make me pay the bill", and compared it to identifying as a cougar.
 In an interview with Clarín, he said: "... if you want to perceive yourself, be a cougar.
 Do it.
 I have no problem, but don't impose it on me by the state.
 Don't steal money from people to impose someone else's ideas on them.
 That is violent."

 In a January 2025 speech at the World Economic Forum, Milei argued there was an "LGBT agenda", saying, "In its most extreme version, gender ideology simply and plainly constitutes child abuse.
-They're pedophiles".
+They're pedophiles."
 In the same conference, Milei made a reference to a case of two American gay men from Walton County, Georgia –William and Zachary Zulock–, who were convicted in December 2024 of sexually abusing their adoptive children and sentenced each to 100 years in prison without parole.
-The allegory was condemned by LGBTQ+ activists and largely discredited.
-National deputy Maximiliano Ferraro (City of Buenos Aires – Civic Coalition ARI) also condemned Milei for using "stigmatizing" and "abhorrent" cases to attack the LGBTQ+ community.
-Milei later defended himself and denied the association between the U.S. case and gay men in Argentina, saying that the opposition used falsehoods and ad hominem to attack him.
+Milei later defended himself and denied the association between the US case and gay men in Argentina, saying that the opposition used falsehoods and ad hominem to attack him.

 In February 2025, Milei's government implemented a ban on gender-affirming care under the age of 18, as part of Milei's war on "woke ideology".
 In April 2025, a Federal Court ruled that the ban was unconstitutional, restoring access to care for minors nationwide.